cfpb/hmda-documentation/markdown/2018/identifiers-faq.md

 ##Institution Identifiers Frequently Asked Questions

 ### Institution Identifiers
-The following information below details guidance regarding institution identifiers in 2017 and 2018.
+The following information below details guidance regarding institution identifiers in 2017, 2018, and beyond.

 **What are the institution identifiers for 2018?**
 For 2018 and forward, Legal Entity Identifier (LEI) sourced from a Global LEI Foundation (GLEIF) operating unit is the unique identifier for HMDA Filers.
 Institutions can be searched by name or LEI on this site.